jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 #### Dog Shelters
 <img src="https://images.pexels.com/photos/12195433/pexels-photo-12195433.jpeg" alt="Dogs in Shelter" title="Image Source: https://images.pexels.com/photos/12195433/pexels-photo-12195433.jpeg" width = "35%" align="right" style="padding: 35px;">

-Dog Shelters want to find homes for abandoned dogs.
+Dog Shelters seek homes for abandoned dogs.
 They want a website that features their furry friends with photo and a description for each dog.
 The description will contain basic information, such as the dog’s name, estimated age, history (if known), temperament, etc.

 A shelter’s domain is relatively simple; therefor a simple model will probably suffice with a single Dog class with each individual dog being an instance of Dog.